mxro/maxrohde-web/content/Drafts/Practice Shepherding Awareness.md

 I've recently delved into the [connection between attention, awareness and mindfulness](https://maxrohde.com/2023/09/09/life-mastery-mastery-of-attention).
 I believe these are intimately associated with meditation. as meditation aids in achieving mindfulness by helping us master our attention.

 There's a wealth of information on the benefits of meditation including its capacity to enhance mindfulness and manage stress levels.
-Many resources also provide how-to guides on practicing meditation.
+Many resources also provide how-to guides on practising meditation.
 However, what seems to be missing is an explanation of how specific practices achieve the desired results.
 I don't question that these practices work effectively.
 But I always strive to understand the reasoning of how different elements of a practice contribute to fulfilling our desired outcomes.

 I believe understanding the dynamics of attention, awareness, and mindfulness can help us comprehend how meditation works and guide us to utilise it effectively.